3 ways to help someone choose the right career

 Encourage them to take a look at their life.
 Do they have any interests that have persisted over time?
 Perhaps they’re particularly organized or good at math.
 Maybe they prefer being outdoors to working at a computer?

 Taking a look at the patterns and themes in one’s life can reveal a lot about a career that may be right for them.

-The online career-planning tool Career in Gear can help unveil the essentials to true job satisfaction.
+The online career-planning tool Career in Gear (temporarily unavailable due to upgrading/maintenance for 2022-23) can help unveil the essentials to true job satisfaction.

 Once they discover what makes them tick, encourage them to learn about the jobs that could be right for them.